molon/MLAutoReplace/README.md

 You can custom other replacer with regex.
 ![replace getter](https://raw.githubusercontent.com/molon/MLAutoReplace/master/replaceOther.gif)

-You can use `Shift+Command+\` to auto re-indent all the current edit file's source.
+You can use `Shift+Command+\` to auto re-indent all source of the current edit file.

 ##getter replacer

-You need add your own syntax of getter replacer.
+You need add your own common syntax to the getter replacer.
 ![replace getter](https://raw.githubusercontent.com/molon/MLAutoReplace/master/addReplaceGetter.gif)

 `<name>` means the property name.
-`<#xxx#>` means need to input,it is recommended to provide
+`<#xxx#>` means where need to input in,it is recommended to provide.

 Exmple: